PearlMody05/codeEasy-/README.md

 # codeeasy README

-This is the README for your extension "codeeasy".
-After writing up a brief description, we recommend including the following sections.
+"codeEasy" is the perfect VS Code extension to amplify your coding experience.
+Whether you're writing new code or debugging existing ones, CodeEasy gets it right.
+Just type a prompt, and it generates the correct code directly in your IDE.
+Plus, its smart debugging features help you catch and fix errors effortlessly.
+Code writing becomes easy with CodeEasy!

 ## Features